Frequently Asked Questions (FAQ’s)

 Q: Do girls need to like running to sign up for the program?

 A: No, we do not focus on speed or competition, and we fully expect that girls may need to do some walking, especially at first.
 Because our program is non-competitive, we attract girls of all shapes, sizes and abilities and just ask them to try their best.

 Q: How long is your program?

 A: Our 10-week programs meet twice per week for 90 minutes at various locations around the area.
 Our fall season runs from September through late November, and our spring season runs from March through May.
 At the end of both seasons, there is a 5k run/walk for all the girls in the local area.

 Q: Does my daughter have to attend the school where the program is offered?

 A: No. Girls are welcome to attend any program at any school that fits within their schedule.

 The cost of the program is $150 and your child receives: 20 lessons, 90 minutes in length, conducted by a certified coach; healthy snack at every lesson, lesson handouts and materials, water bottle, program t-shirt, adult running buddy to run with during the final 5K event, end of season celebration, finisher’s medal, and much more!
 There are also scholarships available to those who need it.

 A: Yes.
 The curricula were designed so that girls can participate in consecutive seasons.
-There are two Girls on the Run© curricula that rotate every season.
+There are three Girls on the Run© curricula that rotate every season.
 They have the same basic lessons but different games and work-outs.
 Plus, each group has a different dynamic and the girls are at a different point in their lives, so no two lessons have the same direction.

 Q: What about a program for boys?